Initiatives for Climate Change

 ●Implementation of ESG integration

-We have introduced ESG integration, in which ESG factors are considered in addition to financial information when making investment decisions for all assets under management.
+We have introduced ESG integration, in which sustainability factors are considered in addition to financial information when making investment decisions for all assets under management.
 For sectors with particularly high GHG emissions, we comprehensively evaluate the status of the investee's efforts to address climate change and incorporate this into our decision-making process when making investments and loans.
 With regard to negative screening, which excludes specific sectors from the scope of investment, we do not invest in new domestic or foreign project finance related to coal-fired power generation, which has high GHG emissions and is feared to have an impact on climate change.

 ●Implementation of stewardship activities